-Over the past two decades, more than 2,200 middle level and high school students have gathered in Washington, D.C. to be celebrated as their states' top youth volunteers.
-These State Honorees, now ranging in age from pre-teens to their late thirties, are Prudential Spirit of Community Awards alumni.
+Since 1996, more than 2,300 middle and high school students have gathered in Washington, D.C. to be celebrated as their states' top youth volunteers.
+These honorees, now ranging in age from pre-teens to their early 40s, are the Prudential Spirit of Community Awards alumni network.
+Learn about the impact they made in their communities in the alumni archives.

 To update your contact information with The Prudential Spirit of Community Awards, contact us at email@example.com.